KenKundert/avendesora/README.rst

     desired if the field is a composite.
 If default is False, an error is raise if the value is not present, otherwise the default value itself is returned.

-    If the value returned is an Avendesora object (Secret, Obscure, Script), then you should cast it to a string to get its resolved value.
+    If the value returned is an Avendesora object (GeneratedSecret, ObscuredSecret, Script), then you should cast it to a string to get its resolved value.

 get_composite(name):
     A lower level interface than get_value that given a name returns the value